How is Imago Relationship Therapy Different?

-- Imagotherapy takes fewer sessions to get to the core patterns and roots that fuel most conflict and disconnection.
-The roots of conflict can undermine marriage counseling if you do not become conscious of them and how to work with them.
+- Imagotherapy usually takes fewer sessions to get to the core patterns and roots that fuel most conflict and disconnection in your relationship.
+The roots of conflict can undermine marriage counseling if you do not become conscious of them and learn how to work with them.
 Problem-solving the incident won’t usually address the root of the conflict.
-If if it manages to reduce the ‘symptom’ or the current ‘fight’, the same pattern and underlying problem will pop up again in a different way. ( See some of the differences in how the Imago therapist works with you in a session.)
+If it manages to reduce the ‘symptom’ or the current ‘fight’, the same pattern and underlying problem will pop up again in a different way. ( See some of the differences in how the Imago therapist works with you in a session.)

-- It empowers couples and individuals with tools, skills and principles that they can learn and use on their own, thereby reducing dependence on a therapist.
+- Imago therapy empowers couples and individuals with tools, skills and principles that they can learn and use on their own, thereby reducing dependence on a therapist.

-- It helps normalize and make sense of most of the distress that happens between spouses / partners, and the understanding can help open more creative approaches that honor both partner’s needs and concerns.
+- Imagotherapy helps normalize and make sense of most of the distress that happens between spouses / partners, and the understanding can help open more creative approaches that honor both partner’s needs and concerns.
 Conflicts make sense.
 Most people don’t need a diagnosis of a ‘mental disorder’ simply because they have a distressful marriage or relationship.
 Imago therapy does not pathologize your distress or disconnection.

 - Imago therapy dialogue and other tools promote connection and emotional intimacy without losing ones self in the process.
-It teaches couples how to respect differences, the fact that your partner is not you, yet still grow and deepen connection.
+You learn how to respect differences, the fact that your partner is not you, yet still grow and deepen connection.

-- It increases compassion, even when you don’t like what your spouse or partner does, and provides more internal motivation for successful change
+- Imago therapy increases compassion, even when you don’t like what your spouse or partner does, and provides more internal motivation for successful change.

-- It helps couples respect the needs and concerns of both partners, and opens up more possibilities for win-win approaches to conflict.
+- Imagotherapy helps couples respect the needs and concerns of both partners, and opens up more possibilities for win-win approaches to conflict.
 Many times, it helps simply dissolve a conflict.